richardvenneman/appsignal-docs/source/ruby/instrumentation/tagging.html.md

 )
 ```

+!> **Note**: Do not use tagging to send personal data such as names or email
+   addresses to AppSignal.
+If you want to identify a person, consider using a
+   user ID, hash or pseudonymized identifier instead.
+You can use
+   [link templates](/application/link-templates.html) to link them to your own
+   system.

 ## Link templates

 Tags can also be used to create link templates.
 Read more about link templates
 in our [link templates guide](/application/link-templates.html).

-## Sending personal data

-Please be mindful of sending personal data about your users to AppSignal.
-You
-can choose to send user data, but a better workflow would be to send user IDs
-or hashes and use [link templates](/application/link-templates.html) to link
-them back to your own system.